 Cheese in Europe is made with many old traditions which are still carried on today.
-The rind develops during the ripening process and protects the cheese from drying out and unwanted mold.
+The rind develops during the ripening process and protects the cheese from drying out and from unwanted mold.
 It also gives each cheese its particular taste and smell.

 Cheese rind develops when the pressed cheese forms are laid in a salt brine and/or sprinkled with salt.
 Soft cheeses are only in the brine a half hour or so, while hard cheeses may be brined for up to three days.
 The salt enters the surface of the cheese and pulls out water, which makes the outer surface of the cheese hard.